Clínica Alemana de Santiago: Services and specialties

 Clínica Alemana offers a wide range of medical specialties, including anaesthesiology, pulmonology, cardiothoracic surgery, oncology, rehabilitation and laboratory services.

 It has been accredited by the Joint Commission International (JCI) since August 2008, reflecting its compliance with global quality standards.

 Academic affiliation and research

 The clinic serves as a teaching hospital for the Facultad de Medicina Clínica Alemana–Universidad del Desarrollo, established in 2001, supporting medical training and research programmes.

 It also maintains a biomedical informatics and telemedicine department focused on health-IT innovation.

 Social responsibility and sustainability

 In its 2023 Sustainability Report, the clinic reported over 2,600 free health-care interventions for public patients on waiting lists, as part of its social mandate.

 Recognition and ranking

-The institution has been ranked among the top private hospitals in Latin America, placing second in the “Best Hospitals of Latin America” ranking by AméricaEconomía Intelligence in 2011.
+The institution has been ranked among the top private hospitals in Latin America, placing second in the "Best Hospitals of Latin America" ranking by AméricaEconomía Intelligence in 2011.

 Notable patients

 Chilean politician José Miguel Insulza was hospitalised at the Vitacura campus in September 2025 for a cardiac pacemaker implantation.

+Fernando Gago, an Argentinian retired footballer and current manager of Club Universidad de Chile, was rushed into an emergency room with an acute myocardial infarction on 19 June 2026 and had an urgent heart surgery performed the same day.